intel/rohd/doc/tutorials/chapter_9/rohd_vf.md

 ### B. Define the Stimulus for Counter

-Next, we need to know what is the sequence item that we want to pass to the Test.
-In our case, our sequence item will consists of enable of 1 or 0 which represented using boolean of True and False.
+Next, we need to know what is the `SequenceItem` that we want to pass to the `Test`.
+In our case, our `SequenceItem` will consists of enable pin 1 or 0 which represented using boolean of True and False.
 If the enabled is True, the Counter will start and stop when enabled is False.

 ```dart
 class MySeqItem extends SequenceItem {